Colors are internationally differently connoted

 If your goal is to engage a global audience with your website and products, there may be some cultural stumbling blocks on your way to avoid them.
 Because, other countries mean different color preferences.

-Ensuring a market and target group-oriented approach
+Ensure market and target group-oriented response

 Raise interest in the user by choosing colors that are tailored to the behavior and preferences of Internet users in the various foreign target markets.